The Best Kitchen Sink Cookies

 - Eggs – eggs provide lift and richness to these cookies.

-- Salt – sweets need some salt for balance.
-Because we’re using unsalted butter in this recipe, this is even more important.
+- Salt – because we’re using unsalted butter in this recipe, this is even more important.
 We also top these cookies with flaky sea salt after they’ve baked.

 - Vanilla – this helps add even more caramelly undertones to the cookies.